23 Delicious Argentinian Food Dishes to Try

 Ingredients and Preparation

-Popular Types of Argentinian Food
+Popular Types of Argentinian Dishes

 Argentine dishes blend indigenous traditions with influences from Spanish culinary offerings, Italian treats, and other European gastronomic delights.
 The cuisine of this South American country is known for its emphasis on meat, particularly beef.